 Like any other discipline in life, Bible study’s profits are in proportion to how much effort is made.
 “I have little confidence in those persons who speak of having received direct revelations from the Lord, as though he appeared otherwise than by and through the gospel.
 His word is so full, so perfect, that for God to make any fresh revelation to you or me is quite needless.
 To do so would be to put a dishonour upon the perfection of that word.” writes Spurgeon.
 The Bible also gives the only guidelines to follow to present ourselves to God in a manner approved of by Him.
 He tells us that all Scripture is profitable.
 According to Paul, Bible study requires hard work and a correct approach, involving mental activity.
 Thus the term “digging in.”
+Read the following:

 - Romans 12:1-2

 - Referencing Romans 12:1-2, if we are being changed to the likeness of Christ from one degree to another, who is doing the changing?

 - Might the transformation have effect on Bible study?
 If so, list specific ways.